sanjeevkumar761/vision-llm-lab/README.md

 # vision-llm-lab
 Lab for LLM vision capabilities

-# Notes for Prompt Evaluator configuration -
+# How to configure Prompt Evaluator?
 1. Create a .env file with following environment variables and their values:
 OPENAI_API_KEY=api key for Azure OpenAI (AOAI) service
 OPENAI_API_BASE=Endpoint for AOAI service